UWRealityLab/xrcapstone21sp-team1/docs/blog6.md

 <hr>

 ### Plans for next week
 We are a bit behind on our initial plans from our PRD.
-However - we think that the work we have done this week has been helpful in laying the foundation for a smooth and friendly user experience.
+However - we think that the work we have done this week has been helpful in laying the foundation for a smooth and friendly user experience which is what we aiming for in our final product.
 Additionally - there have been some unforseen setbacks in the lack of documentation and general novelty of the frameworks we are using which have required more time to understand then initially planned for.
 Our plan for next week is to continue work on classic mode and start work on power ups.

 <hr>